intel-iot-devkit/smart-video-workshop/up2-vision-kit/object-detection-up2.md

 		/home/upsquared/interactive_face_detection_sample: error while loading shared libraries: libcpu_extension.so: cannot open shared object file: No such file or directory logout

-7. To solve this issue, open a Terminal on your laptop, type below commands and keep this terminal open
+7. This is because of two **.so** library files were generated and needed to run this application correctly but running as Remote Application Intel System Studio only passes the binary to the target device.
+To solve this issue, open a Terminal on your laptop, type below commands, then back to Intel System Studio, run the application again

 		scp -r /home/intel/system_studio/workspace/samples/build/Debug/intel64/Debug/lib upsquared@<ip_address>:/home/upsquared/

-8. Back to Run Configuration, in "Commands to execute before application"

-		export DISPLAY=localhost:10.0

-9. You will see an **ERROR** message saying:
+8. Now you will see an new **ERROR** message saying:

 		Illegal instruction (core dumped)
 		logout

-10. To solve this issue, expand cmake folder under project, open **OptimizationFlags.cmake** file, then comment out line 25-27, save and close, remove **Build** folder and rebuild the project
+9. This is because we compiled this application on a laptop which has advanced CPU extensions than the target system, then the generated binary will not able to run on the target device.
+To solve this issue, we need to tell the compiler not to use those advanced CPU extensions.
+Expand cmake folder under project, open **OptimizationFlags.cmake** file, then comment out line 25-27, save and close, remove **Build** folder and rebuild the project

 		#set(ENABLE_SSE42   ${HAVE_SSE42})
 		#set(ENABLE_AVX2    ${HAVE_AVX2})
 		#set(ENABLE_AVX512F ${HAVE_AVX512F})

-10. Run Step 7 again, then you can run interactive_face_detection_sample_remote
+10. Run Step 7 again, since you have generated new **.so** files, then you can run interactive_face_detection_sample_remote